Sush1090/ThermoCycleGlides.jl/docs/src/optimization.md

 To plot the cycle we do as before but now the optimized cycle is already returned by the `optimize` function - `hp_optimized`

+**Note:** This is a metaheuristic method hence the converged answer for the user for this case can slighty be different based on number of function calls , time, solution etc ..

 ```julia
 sol = solve(hp_optimized,autodiff = true,N = 20,xtol = 1e-6,ftol = 1e-6,max_iter= 1000);
 plot_cycle(hp_optimized,sol;N = 300)
 ```

 ![orc_propane](Images/opt_hp.png)